 Time for some background and then I'll get to it.

-I tried all the possible solutions under the sun to deal with the dreaded Alzheimer's bowel movement problem.
+I tried all the possible solutions under the sun to deal with the dreaded Alzheimer's constipation problem.
 I tried so many that I can't describe all of them to you.
 For example, somebody told me about a certain kind of tea.
-I tried it and a couple more, didn't work for us.
+I tried it and a couple more - this didn't work for us.

 I should add here, I don't like poop-E pills of any kind.